Anthony Masiello: Early life and education

 A Buffalo native, Masiello is the oldest of seven children born to Bridget and Dan Masiello.
 Masiello graduated from Canisius College in 1969, where he played as a member of the Canisius Golden Griffins men's basketball team.
-He was then drafted by the Indiana Pacers in the 1969 NBA draft, and played on the team during the 1969–1970 season.
+He was then drafted by the Indiana Pacers in the 1969 ABA draft, but was cut from the roster before the season.

 Career

-In 1971, Masiello began his career politics when he was elected as a district representative to the Buffalo Common Council.
+In 1971, Masiello began his career in politics when he was elected to represent North District on the Buffalo Common Council.
 He was subsequently elected to an at-large seat on the council and served as Democratic Majority leader in 1976.
 He also served as Chairman of the Council Finance Committee.

 Masiello was a member of the New York State Senate from 1981 to 1993, sitting in the 184th, 185th, 186th, 187th, 188th, 189th and 190th New York State Legislatures.
 Masiello's Senate district originally comprised mainly Buffalo and other parts of Erie County, New York.
 During the final year of his Senate service, his district encompassed part of Buffalo, as well as Grand Island, Niagara Falls and Tonawanda.
 In the State Senate, Masiello ascended to Minority Whip and served as Chair of the Democratic Conference.
 As a senator, Masiello served as the Ranking Minority Member of various committees, including the Child Care Committee and the Energy Committee.